Do You Suffer From Test Anxiety?

 Arousal and Anxiety

-In order to perform well in a challenging situation, you must be psychologically and physically alert.
-You certainly won’t perform well on an exam or in an event if you are nearly asleep!
-This level of “alertness” is also called arousal.
-Some degree of arousal is essential for optimal performance.
-Increasing arousal is the idea behind “psyching up.”
-In many cases, psyching up enhances performance.
-The problem is that when the intensity of arousal gets too high, we often begin to feel nervous and tense and experience anxiety.
-At this level, anxiety becomes distracting and performance declines--we get “psyched out.”
-For optimal performance, you need to keep your arousal at an intermediate level--psyched up, but not psyched out.
+Increasing arousal is the idea behind “psyching up”.
+Psyching up can help enhance performance.
+The problem comes when the intensity of arousal gets too high.
+You then begin to feel nervous and tense and experience anxiety.
+Anxiety becomes distracting and performance declines—you get “psyched out.”
+For optimal performance, you need to keep your arousal at an intermediate level — psyched up but not psyched out.

 "Am I Psyched Out?"

-When psyched up, you’ll be able to focus on the task at hand and performance will feel natural.
-When psyched out and anxiety takes over, you may experience:
+How do you know when you are “psyched up” enough, but not too much, for an exam?
+When psyched up, you’ll be able to focus on the task, and performance will feel natural.
+When psyched out and anxiety takes over, you may experience the symptoms of test anxiety, distracting thoughts of failure, a desire to escape the situation, or feelings of wanting to give up.

 Tips for Reducing Test Anxiety